afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-notes.md

 - `2018` : Uber self-driving Taxi fatal accident in Arizona.
 As consequence of that Uber suspended his self-driving cars testing for a while
 - We should see more and more outcome services in year 2020s like : Robotaxi and driveless delivery.
 -  The cost of self-driving car still high but prices will fall quicly as economies of scale takeover.
-- There still so much to be done and as the Industry will to continue to grow, Outstanding Engineers will be needed to **produce innovative solution for driving**
+- There still so much to be done and as the Industry will to continue to grow, Outstanding Engineers will be needed to **produce innovative solution for driving**.

 ---
 - **How to Use Discussion Forums**
+  - OK

 ---
 - **Get to Know Your Classmates**
+  - OK

 ---
 - **Glossary of Terms**